 Well, that’s the question I have been investigating for the past year and a half.
 Since minerals are physiologically important to all living organisms, and are typically found in only trace amounts in the honey bee’s floral diet, it is logical to hypothesize that dirty water may be a supplemental source of minerals for honey bees.
 My initial thought process:

 What’s in cow dung?
 A whole lot of nitrogen (among other things).

 What’s in the plant tissue eaten by insect herbivores?
 Generally, not a whole lot of nitrogen (insect herbivores tend to be nitrogen-limited).

 How did my initial ideas pan out?
 Stay tuned!

 UPDATE (April 2017): Honey bees likely drink dirty water as a way to supplement the minerals in their floral diet!
-You can read about my findings in American Bee Journal or Ecological Entomology (check out my Publications & Press page).
+You can read about my findings in American Bee Journal or Ecological Entomology (check out my Google Scholar page).